Best Greenhouse for Wind

 “I just wanted to let you know that our dome survived the recent hurricane-force winds and all the flying debris such as broken tree branches.
 We had gusts of winds measuring up to 115 mph (but that is as high as the anemometer will register).
 All around the dome, there was destruction and chaos of debris.
 The dome survived beautifully.
 Thank you for providing such a quality product.
 I love my Growing Spaces Dome!” —Happy Growing Dome Owner

 Traditional greenhouses have a point of weakness.
 Glass breaks, and flexible coverings flap and abrade in the wind eventually wearing out.
-The Growing Dome’s geometry and strength provide flow.
+Unlike other greenhouses or hoop houses that have covering made from glass, fiberglass, or plastic sheeting, our greenhouses are built with high-quality, hail-resistant polycarbonate glazing.

 With a Growing Dome, there is nothing for the wind to push against.
 We have Buckminster Fuller to thank for the original Growing Dome design.
 He helped design a 60-foot Bio Dome for John Denver’s Windstar Ranch in Aspen.
 Our founder, Udgar Parsons was part of that project.